MakeSchool-Tutorials/Personal-Finance/P10-Yearly-Projection/content.md

 >[challenge]
 >
-> 1. In column B of your “Yearly Projections” Sheet calculate the highlighted cells.
-Hint - you’ll want to reference cells from your “My Personal Finances” sheet (click = in a cell in Yearly Projections, toggle to the “My Personal Finances Sheet” and click a cell in that sheet, in order to reference it.)
+> 1. In column `B` of your `Yearly Projections` Sheet calculate the highlighted cells.
+Hint - you’ll want to reference cells from your `My Personal Finances` sheet (click `=` in a cell in `Yearly Projections`, toggle to the `My Personal Finances Sheet` and click a cell in that sheet, in order to reference it.)
 > 1. Use your knowledge of functions and referencing cells to calculate the 10 year totals of your kept income.

 Doing this task reveals a noteworthy technical aspects of spreadsheets: